-In the high tide and low tide chart, we can see that the low tide will be at 1:25 pm and the high tide will be at 10:10 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 5:15 am and the next low tide will be at 3:20 pm.
+The first high tide was at 10:35 am and the next high tide will be at 10:15 pm.

-The lunar phase is a Waxing Gibbous.
-Today we will have 11 hours and 49 minutes of sun.
-The solar transit will be at 1:23 pm and the length of time the moon will be visible will be 10 hours and 21 minutes.
+The lunar phase is a First Quarter Moon.
+Today we have 10 hours and 57 minutes of sun.
+The solar transit is at 12:16 pm and the length of time the moon will be visible will be 11 hours and 8 minutes.

-The tidal coefficient today is 54 (average).
-At noon the tidal coefficient increases to 60 to end the day with a tidal coefficient of 64.
-The tide heights today are 1.1 m and 2.0 m.
+The tidal coefficient today is 39, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 41 to end the day with a tidal coefficient of 43.
+The tide heights today are 1.0 m, 1.7 m, 1.3 m and 2.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Port Pirie which is of 3.4 m and a minimum height of 0.1 m.

 Tide timetable for Port Pirie.
 The times are generated in local time in South Australia and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: